devopshq/artifactory-cleanup/README.md

 - Use CI servers or cron-like utilities to run `artifactory-cleanup` every day (or every hour).
 TeamCity and GitHub have built-in support and show additional logs format
 - Do not save credentials in the configuration file, use environment variables.
+- Use `--ignore-not-found` flag to ignore errors when the repository is not found.
+It's useful when you have a configuration for multiple repositories and some of them are not found.
+- use `--worker-count=<WORKER_NUM>` to increase the number of workers.
+By default, it's 1.
+It's useful when you have a lot of artifacts and you want to speed up the process.

 ## Commands ##